Employment Contract

 CCMA Unfair Dismissal Awards Due to Missing Contract Terms

-Department of Labour Compliance Orders and Fines
+Department of Employment and Labour Compliance Orders

 Unenforceable Restraint of Trade Clauses